-Standard Measure Follow up will be provided to patients who Signed and dated note to document attempt to have dropped out of treatment without notice contact in patient service record Notify patient regarding closure if due to Copy of notification in patient service record. unacceptable behavior violating patient rights If patient has no known address or is unable to and responsibilities receive mail, documentation of other types of notification or attempt at notification in patient service record.
+Standard Measure notification or attempt at notification in patient service record.
 An Outpatient/Ambulatory Health Services Patient service record will include signed and service closure summary shall be completed dated mental health service closure summary to for each patient who has terminated treatment include: Diagnosis at closure Referrals made Reason for termination Closeout of data collection shall be completed Data collection system (ARIES) will indicate for each patient who has been closed from all patient's closure no later than thirty (30) days Ryan White services at that provider agency of service closure

-SECTION 14: QUALITY MANAGEMENT
+SECTION 15: QUALITY MANAGEMENT

-Providers shall have at least one (1) member on the Ryan White Quality Management (QM) Committee.
-The QM Committee oversees quality management activities for all providers under Ryan White Part A. Providers may continue to have their own QM committee if they desire and/or are required to do so under other funding streams.
-The intent of a centralized QM committee with representation from all providers is to ensure information between agencies is consistent, quality initiatives are undertaken by the entire Ryan White system, and service delivery issues can be addressed system wide.
+Ryan White Part A providers, and other funded providers if applicable, shall have at least one (1) member on the Health Care Agency's Quality Management (QM) Committee.
+The QM Committee will oversee quality management activities for all funded services.
+Providers may continue to have their own QM committee if they desire and/or are required to do so under other funding streams.
+The intent of a centralized QM committee with representation from all providers is to ensure information between agencies is consistent, quality initiatives are undertaken by all funded agencies, and service delivery issues can be addressed system wide.